mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 ## 1. One-off customization

-You might need to change the style of a component for a specific implementation, for which you have the following solutions available:
+If you want to change the styles of a component in a specific place and don't want it to be perpetuated to other instances of it, you have the following solutions available:

 ### Use the `sx` prop

-The easiest way to add style overrides for a one-off situation is to use the [`sx` prop](/system/basics/#the-sx-prop) available on all MUI components.
+The easiest way to add style overrides for a one-off situation is to use the [`sx` prop](/system/basics/#the-sx-prop), which is available on all MUI components.
 Here is an example:

 {{"demo": "SxProp.js"}}

-Next you'll see how you can use global class selectors for accessing slots inside the component.
-You'll also learn how to easily identify the classes which are available to you for each of the states and slots in the component.

 ### Overriding nested component styles

-You can use the browser dev tools to identify the slot for the component you want to override.
-It can save you a lot of time.
+Let's use the above demo as an example.
+Say you want to change the Slider's thumb from a circle to a square.
+You can use the browser dev tools to identify the component slot you want to override.
-The styles injected into the DOM by MUI rely on class names that [follow a simple pattern](/styles/advanced/#class-names):
-`[hash]-Mui[Component name]-[name of the slot]`.

-⚠️ These class names can't be used as CSS selectors because they are unstable, however, MUI applies global class names using a consistent convention: `Mui[Component name]-[name of the slot]`.

-Let's go back to the above demo.
-How can you override the slider's thumb?

 <img src="/static/images/customization/dev-tools.png" alt="dev-tools" width="406" />